oisdk/site/drafts/hyperfunctions.markdown

 newtype a -&> b = Hyp { invoke :: (b -&> a) -> b }
 ```

-I came across this type a few months ago, and for my money it's the most
+I came across it a few months ago, and for my money it's the most
 interesting newtype you can write in Haskell.
 The theory behind it is pretty mind-bending and fascinating, but even more
 surprisingly it has some practical uses in optimisation.